Santos Women's Tour Down Under Race Preview: Route, favourites and key changes for the 2026 race

 Stage 2 profile - Santos Tour Down Under women

-The race starts in Magill for the first time, routing through the Adelaide Hills before a steep uphill finish at Paracombe.
-With nearly 1,900 metres of vertical gain, this stage is expected to create the first significant GC gaps.
+The race started in Magill for the first time, winding through the Adelaide Hills before finishing on the uphill drag to Paracombe.
+With nearly 1,900 metres of climbing, the stage delivered the first meaningful GC gaps, as Ally Wollaston powered to her second consecutive stage win and extended her overall lead.

 Stage 3: Norwood to Campbelltown (126.5km, 1,794m climbing)